zagushka/birthday-calendar-extractor/README.md

 | Is it possible to remove some of the contacts before importing to calendar? | There is command line tool you can use: [guenter-r/calendar_file_splitter](https://github.com/guenter-r/calendar_file_splitter) |

+### Big Thanks
+@marciozomb13 for adding Portuguese translations.

-### Things to improve
+### P.S
-It is open source, feel free to check it here: https://github.com/zagushka/birthday-calendar-extractor
+It is open source, feel free to check it and contribute here: https://github.com/zagushka/birthday-calendar-extractor
-* Option to edit birthdays before generating the calendar file.
-* Get rid of [luxon](https://moment.github.io/luxon/) to reduce bundle size.
-* Direct export to Google Calendar.